Mike De Decker

-Mike De Decker (born 15 December 1995) is a Belgian professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number seventeen.
+Mike De Decker (born 15 December 1995) is a Belgian professional darts player who competes in Professional Darts Corporation (PDC) events.
 Nicknamed "the Real Deal", he won his first major title at the 2024 World Grand Prix, defeating Luke Humphries 6–4 in the final.
 He won his first PDC Pro Tour title at Players Championship 16 in 2024.
 He finished as runner-up at the 2025 Belgian Darts Open on the PDC European Tour, as well as at the 2025 Australian Darts Masters on the World Series of Darts.
 He reached his second major quarter-final at the 2024 Players Championship Finals.
 In his youth career, De Decker won four PDC Development Tour titles.

 Career

 2014–2015: First appearances in the PDC

 De Decker first played on the PDC Youth Tour in 2014 and reached the Last 16 twice.
 In the same year, he won the British Teenage Open at the World Darts Federation.
 He also qualified for three European Tours but failed to win a match.

 In January 2015 De Decker played PDC Q-School for the first time but was unable to win a Tour card.
 He managed to qualify for the 2015 UK Open, through being ranked 81st on the UK Open Qualifiers Order of Merit.
 He beat Stephen Hardy 5–1 in the first round but was eliminated in the second round 5–3 by Jan Dekker.
 In the following months De Decker was active on the PDC Challenge Tour and the PDC Development Tour.
 On the Development Tour, he reached three semi-finals and three finals.
 He won events 5 and 11, defeating Benito van de Pas 4–3, and Dimitri Van den Bergh 4–2 in the respective finals, but lost to Dean Reynolds 4–2 in the event 15 final.
 De Decker finished the season ranked second on the Development Tour Order of Merit, which earned him a PDC Tour Card for the 2016 and 2017 seasons.
 He qualified for the 2015 PDC World Youth Championship as the 4th seed, but lost to Sam Hanson 6–1 in the second round.

 In Autumn, De Decker was able to take part in Players Championship events for the first time as a call-up from the Challenge Tour virtue of his ranking on that Order of Merit.